UBC-CIC/knowledge-bridge/Docs/USER_GUIDE.md

 - **Guardrails** — hard boundaries that keep the AI on-topic and block harmful content.
 - **System Instructions** — formatting and behavioural rules for how the AI structures responses.
 - **Output Format** — specifies the structure and style of the AI's output.
-- **Initial Prompt** — the opening message sent to start each new conversation.
+- **Initial Prompt** — the opening message sent to start each new conversation from the AI Assistant.

 #### System Messages — UI Only

-These messages appear in the interface but are not sent to the AI model.
+These messages appear in the user interface but are not sent to the AI model.

 ![image](./media/admin-welcome-message.png)
 ![image](./media/admin-disclaimer.png)